KalininVD/Orders-Payments/README.md

 This project places a high emphasis on code quality, reliability, and testability.

 -   **Unit Testing:** The core business logic located in the `Domain` and `Application` layers is thoroughly covered by unit tests.
-This ensures that all business rules, use cases, and logic branches are validated in isolation.
+This ensures that all business rules, use cases and logic branches are validated in isolation.
     -   **Frameworks Used:** xUnit, Moq, and FluentAssertions.
-    -   **Code Coverage:** The project achieves a **line coverage of 82%** for the testable layers, significantly exceeding the common industry standards and project requirements.
+    -   **Code Coverage:** The project achieves a **line coverage of 82%**.

 -   **Manual End-to-End Testing:** The provided `.http` files allow for comprehensive end-to-end testing of the entire system, verifying the correct asynchronous interaction between all services through the API Gateway.